Tanyarat2/leafly/README.md

-# Leafly Online Shopping Web application
+# Leafly Online Shopping Web Application

-This is the project for our ITCS223 Web Development Phase II.
+This project is developed for **ITCS223: Introduction to Web Development**.
+Our website focuses on selling high-quality phone cases through an easy-to-use online shopping platform.

 ---